Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 • How People Learn: Brain, Mind, Experience, and School (National Research Council, 2000)

 • This comprehensive report synthesises research on learning and includes substantial discussion of transfer.
 It emphasises that transfer requires depth of understanding, organised knowledge structures, and metacognitive awareness.
-The report offers research-based principles for designing instruction that promotes transfer and remains highly influential in educational policy and practice.
+The report offers research-based principles for designing instruction that promotes transfer and remains highly influential in educational policy and practise.

 ---